Probate and estate administration

 When someone close to you dies, somebody has to deal with their estate.
 Boys & Maughan can help you make the right choices - we have years of experience and knowledge to offer.

-You are welcome to ask for a free initial probate consultation where we will explain the work involved in your particular circumstances and the immediate steps you need to take.
-To make an initial enquiry contact a member of our team or fill in the form on the right hand side of this page.
+For a free initial probate consultation where we will explain the work involved in your particular circumstances and the immediate steps you need to take contact a member of our team or fill in the form on the right hand side of this page.

 If you are an executor, or if someone close to you dies without making a will, we can advise you on the steps you have to take to deal with their affairs.